chaosWsF/HSAUR2-notes/README.md

+# HSAUR2-notes

-This repo is mainly notes taken during studying _A Handbook of Statistical Analyses Using R (second edition)_.
-Only few codes are uploaded, beacause I mainly run the programs in RStudio's interactive interface and I'm relucant to upload the .RData file.
+The repository contains snippets when reading *A Handbook of Statistical Analyses Using R (second edition)*.
+Only few codes are uploaded, beacause I mainly run the programs in RStudio's interactive interface.